 ATRT1 Recommendation 3

-The Board and Nominating Committee should, subject to the caveat that all deliberations and decisions about candidates must remain confidential, as soon as possible but no later than the Nominating Committee process commencing in late 2011 increase the transparency of the Nominating Committee’s deliberations and decision-making process by doing such things as clearly articulating the timeline and skill set criteria at the earliest stage possible before the process starts and, once the process is complete, explain the choices made.
+The Board and Nominating Committee should, subject to the caveat that all deliberations and decisions about candidates must remain confidential, as soon as possible but no later than the Nominating Committee process commencing in late 2011, increase the transparency of the Nominating Committee’s deliberations and decision-making process by doing such things as clearly articulating the timeline and skill set criteria at the earliest stage possible before the process starts and, once the process is complete, explain the choices made.

 Summary of ICANN’s Assessment of Implementation

-ICANN Staff reported to ATRT2 on implementation efforts undertaken by both the Board and NomCom.
+ICANN staff reported to ATRT2 on implementation efforts undertaken by both the Board and NomCom.
 It has become standard operating procedure for the Board and NomCom to have consultations and information-sharing sessions with respect to the Board skill-set requirements.
 The Board also implemented transparency guidelines for all NomComs, and compliance with the transparency guidelines is standard operating procedure.
 The NomCom provides a post-selection report where it justifies its selections as standard operating procedure.
 These implementation measures and background documentation can be found at http://nomcom.icann.org.

 Summary of Community Input on Implementation

 ATRT2 did not receive significant comment on implementation of this Recommendation.
 Nominet stated that it supported the mechanism for nominating and electing ICANN Board members, and it believes that it is a good example of a bottom-up mechanism for community input.
-Some commenters indicated they were not aware of the mechanisms for nominating and electing Board, while others indicated their awareness and opinion that the term length for Directors was satisfactory.
+Some commenters indicated they were not aware of the mechanisms for nominating and electing Board members, while others indicated their awareness as well as their opinion that the term length for Directors was satisfactory.

 Summary of Other Relevant Information

-Implementation of this Recommendation involved not only ICANN Board and Staff but also the NomCom itself.
+Implementation of this Recommendation involved not only ICANN Board and staff but also the NomCom itself.
 Two former NomCom Chairs, Vanda Scartezini (2012 term) and Adam Peake (2011 term), responded to ATRT2’s questionnaire and provided a substantial overview of the efforts undertaken by the NomCom in implementation.
-Both Chairs recognized the intent of the ATRT1 to bring greater transparency and accountability to the Director nomination process while at the same time respecting fundamental aspects of the process (e.g. confidentiality of candidates).
+Both Chairs recognized the intent of ATRT1 to bring greater transparency and accountability to the Director nomination process while at the same time respecting fundamental aspects of the process (e.g. confidentiality of candidates).
 They also recognized that it was important for the NomCom to maintain an independent role in the selection process.

-Adam Peake reported that the ATRT1 Recommendations suggested a general feeling that the NomCom needn't be so obsessed by secrecy and that this was positive.
-He also noted that some core ATRT recommendations were already NomCom practice, but the ATRT gave impetus to take improvements seriously.
+Adam Peake reported that ATRT1's Recommendations suggested a general feeling that the NomCom needn't be so obsessed by secrecy and that this was positive.
+He also noted that some core ATRT1 recommendations were already NomCom practice, but the ATRT1 gave impetus to take improvements seriously.
 In 2011, NomCom held workshops with the community that he judged to be quite successful, and he said that there was an attempt to improve communication throughout the process with the community (e.g. more email to lists, a blog) and with candidates (e.g. more information about the process, some communication conveying the stage of the process).
 Peake notes, however, that in 2011 these communications efforts were mostly not realized (i.e. ideas that were not put into practice).
 In general, though, he found that the implementation efforts were worthwhile, as shown by improvements in 2013.

 Vanda Scartezini noted a number of specific implementation activities that took place during the 2012 term.
-Among them:
+In implementing the Recommendations, the NomCom:

 Published and updated the timeline for NomCom activities during the whole cycle of a NomCom to provide transparency to the community and to candidates;